 In the US, they had cowboys.
 In Europe, they had Medieval knights and swashbucklers.
 In Japan, they had the samurai.
 Japanese noblemen have been a fascinating archetype for years in pop culture, not least in Japanese cinema.
-Once upon a time, the samurai movie (known as chanbara in their homeland) was the dominant genre in Japan’s filmmaking landscape.
-Samurai films were regularly pumped out into the 1970s, but as with their Western counterparts, the genre gradually became less popular with audiences.
+Once upon a time, the samurai movie (known as chanbara in its homeland) was the dominant genre in Japan’s filmmaking landscape and Samurai films were regularly pumped out well into the 1970s.
+But as with its Western counterparts, the genre gradually became less popular with audiences.
 Today, they appear infrequently.
-This was caused by numerous factors: iconic stars like Toshiro Mifune either got old or passed away, audience tastes evolved and the Japanese film industry experienced decline.
+Iconic stars, such as Toshiro Mifune, have either grown old or passed away, audience tastes have evolved and the Japanese film industry has experienced decline.
 All this meant that centuries-old tales of heroism and conflict were no longer big business.

-In chronological order, here are the best samurai movies ever made.
+In chronological order, here are the best samurai films ever made.

 Based on Ueda Akinari’s book of the same name and directed by acclaimed filmmaker Kenji Mizoguchi, Tales of Ugetsu was one of the first major films to emerge from Japan as it rebuilt itself following the nightmare of World War II.
 The film is a romantic fantasy that focusses on the struggle of two peasant families and the twists of fate that befall them.
 Utterly unique, the movie combines themes of morality and family loyalty with spirituality and the power of dreams.
 The film is also gorgeous to look at and received an Oscar nomination for Best Costume Design.